orcanami/wiki_online/README.md

 # Wikipedia Online Status Updater
 This is a tool to update your user page automatically based on your last Wikipedia edit.
 To use this script, a UserStatus template must be active on your Wikipedia user page.
-* If you have not edited for 10 minutes, your status is set to `away`.
+* If you have not edited for 5 to 10 minutes, your status is set to `away`.
-* If you have editing within the past 10 minutes, your status is set to `online`.
+* If you have editing within the past 5 to 10 minutes, your status is set to `online`.

 ## Setting up your Wikipedia page
 * Create a User:<WP_USERNAME>/Status page.